itsnotrin/Blog/content/posts/ssh-ubuntu-install.md

 Perfect!

 Or so I thought.
-It doesn't go into detail of how to do it outside of KVM - I don't want to run it in KVM so this didn't work fro me either.
+It doesn't go into detail regarding how to do it outside of KVM - I don't want to run it in KVM so this didn't work for me either.

-So queue another while of stackoverflow searching- I stumbled across [this](https://www.pugetsystems.com/labs/hpc/How-To-Make-Ubuntu-Autoinstall-ISO-with-Cloud-init-2213/)!
+So queue another while of StackOverflow searching- I stumbled across [this](https://www.pugetsystems.com/labs/hpc/How-To-Make-Ubuntu-Autoinstall-ISO-with-Cloud-init-2213/)!

 I downloaded the Ubuntu 20.04 Server ISO from my collection [screenshot](https://i.imgur.com/thP72NK.png)

-For the prerequisites, I just had to install `cloud-init`, which I did with the command `sudo apt-get intall cloud-init`.
+For the prerequisites, I just had to install `cloud-init`, which I did with the command `sudo apt-get install cloud-init`.

 Now, we must do the user-data and meta-data files. meta-data is simple.
 It's just an empty file!